 News Trench cave-in death may require 3 separate trials, judge says Carlos Moncayo, 22, an Ecuadorean worker, was crushed to death in a trench collapse in Manhattan on April 6, 2015.
 Photo Credit: Manhattan District Attorney By Newsday Staff Updated April 6, 2016 9:48 AM Print Share fbShare Tweet Email A Manhattan state judge said Tuesday it will likely take three separate trials to resolve manslaughter charges filed against two construction companies and their site supervisors in the death of an Ecuadorean immigrant worker in a trench cave-in last year in Manhattan.
 Justice Thomas Farber ordered separate trials for general contractor Harco Construction LLC and superintendent Alfonso Prestia after they filed papers saying they might blame each other at trial for the death of Carlos Moncayo, 22.
 Excavator Sky Materials Corp., the Calverton company that employed Moncayo, and its site foreman, Wilmer Cueva, are already slated for a separate trial over the collapse of the 14-foot trench at a planned Restoration Hardware site in the Meatpacking District Prestia, according to court filings, may blame Cueva for dangerous conditions and say that Harco wouldn’t let him remove Cueva, while Harco said it may argue that Prestia had free rein to do what was needed for safety and blame him for not removing Cueva.
 District Attorney Cyrus Vance’s office opposed the request to split the case, but Farber said the prospect of “antagonistic” defenses required separate trials.
 He said Harco will go first, on May 16.
 The charges in the case include reckless endangerment and criminally negligent homicide in addition to manslaughter.
-By Newsday Staff Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Newsday Staff Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.